 top of page

-AI Agents for Freight, Explained
+AI Agents for Logistics, Explained

 Welcome to LunaPath’s hub for straight talk on agentic AI in logistics.
 Find explainers that show how specialized AI agents handle real work.
 If you’re evaluating logistics AI, 3PL automation, or agent-based workflows, start here.
 No hype - just tactics, tools, and ROI.